mifki/df-twbt/README.md

 ## Multi-level Rendering ##

 Copy `shadows.png` to `data/art` folder.
-Multi-level rendering is disabled by default, you can enable it manually with `multilevel` command (see below), or put it into your `dfhack.init` script.
+Multi-level rendering is disabled by default, you can enable it with `multilevel` command (see below) manually or put it into your `dfhack.init` script.

 **`multilevel`**
 Set number of *additional* levels to render.
 Possible parameters are `more`, `less` or number `0-15`.